 This trait looks to be very strong both offensively and defensively, provided you can maintain reasonably good uptimes at high stacks.
 On one target this may prove difficult; at normal haste levels, you will get two chances to refresh the buff if you are casting Thrash on cooldown (which you should more or less be doing anyway).

 - Wild Fleshrending - Shred to deal X additional damage and Swipe to deal Y additional damage to targets affected by your Thrash.

 This is a Feral trait that is also selectable as Guardian, and does work with Thrash in Bear Form.
 If you are not catweaving, It is about equal for DPS benefit with Twisted Claws; where Twisted Claws is very slightly better below 5 targets and Wild Fleshrending is very slightly better above 5 targets.
-If you are catweaving, Wild Fleshrending wins out on 1 target, and is the second best DPS trait behind Power of the Moon.
+If you are catweaving, Wild Fleshrending wins out on 1 target, and is the best DPS trait.

 Unlike Twisted Claws, it does not provide any defensive benefit, which makes Twisted Claws better in almost every circumstance if you have the option, but this is a solid choice for DPS.

 - Power of the Moon - Moonfire deals X additional periodic damage, and has a 5% chance to grant you Lunar Empowerment.

 At 385, Moonfire deals 163 additional damage per tick.
 The Lunar Empowerment chance does not work for Guardians.